mrisher/smtp-sts/reporting.md

   attacker able to poison DNS is already able to receive counts of SMTP connections (and, absent DANE or MTA-STS policies, actual SMTP message payloads), this does not present a significant new vulnerability.

+* Ignoring HTTPS validation when submitting reports: Under normal circumstances, this is not advisable.
+However, this is a use case where it may be likely that if the staff has misconfigured the SMTP server, they may have also misconfigured the HTTPS daemon.
+Furthermore, if an attacker wanted to create a gap in reporting, it would be just as easy to return NXDOMAIN on the TLSRPT record.
+It's more important that the sender is able to deliver the report so that the receiving site can obtain useful information about a misconfiguration.

 * Reports as DDoS: TLSRPT allows specifying destinations for the reports that are outside the authority of the Policy Domain, which allows